 “They took a simple picnic.
-Fresh brown bread, white Wensleydale cheese, crimson radishes, yellow butter, scarlet tomatoes, round bright green Granny Smiths and a bottle of miracle water.
+Fresh brown bread, white Wensleydale cheese, crimson radishes, yellow butter, scarlet tomatoes, round bright green Granny Smiths and a bottle of mineral water.
 They took no books….They walked down through flowering lanes.
-The high hedges were thick with dog-roses, mostly a clear pink, sometimes white, with yellow-gold centers dusty with yellow pollen.
+The high hedges were thick with dog-roses, mostly a clear pink, sometimes white, with yellow-gold centres dusty with yellow pollen.
 These roses were intricately and thickly entwined with rampant wild honeysuckle, trailing and weaving creamy flowers among the pink and gold.”

 Color is powerful.

 Color is one of the first descriptors we reach for when we tell a story…and so too are descriptions of clothing.